actions/runner/docs/adrs/2494-runner-image-tags.md

 1. We will have to continue to maintain the `latest` tag
 1. We will assume that end users will be able to handle the implications of using the `latest` tag
+1. Runner image release workflow needs to be updated